top of page

 Healing Through Understanding

 Healing from trauma is not straightforward, and progress varies for each person.
 Some days are easier, while others are more challenging.
-Understanding your trauma responses is not about self-judgment—it’s about finding compassion for how you've learned to cope.
-By cultivating this compassion, you can transform these survival mechanisms into opportunities for growth, resilience, and flourishing.
+Understanding your trauma responses is not about self-judgment, it’s about finding compassion for how you've learned to cope.
+By nurturing this compassion, you can transform these survival mechanisms into opportunities for growth, resilience, and flourishing.

 © 2024 Compassion Sense Therapy, Robin Green, LCSW and secured by Wix.
 All rights reserved.
 Unauthorized use and/or duplication of any content on this site without express and written permission is strictly prohibited.Your privacy is important to us.
 Read our Privacy Policy at www.compassionsensetherapy.com/Terms & Conditions & Privacy Policy to understand how we collect, use, and protect your information.
 By using this site, you agree to the terms outlined.Please review our Terms of Use at www.compassionsensetherapy.com/Terms & Conditions & Privacy Policy before using this site.
 By accessing and browsing this site, you accept and agree to be bound by these terms.
 Disclaimer: This website and its content are for informational purposes only and do not constitute medical or therapeutic advice.
 Use of this site does not establish a therapist-client relationship.
 For specific mental health concerns, please consult a qualified mental health professional.